Israel expects hostages to be freed from Gaza 'in a few hours' as ceasefire holds

 “Much of Gaza is a wasteland," U.N. humanitarian chief Tom Fletcher told The Associated Press.
 He said the U.N. has a plan for the next two months to restore basic medical and other services, bring in thousands of tons of food and fuel and remove rubble.

-Egypt said it was sending 400 aid trucks into Gaza on Sunday.
+Egypt said it was sending 400 aid trucks into Gaza on Sunday for screening by Israeli troops.
 AP footage showed dozens of trucks crossing the Egyptian side of the Rafah border crossing.
 The Egyptian Red Crescent said the vehicles carried medical supplies, tents, blankets, food and fuel.
-The trucks will head to the inspection area in the Kerem Shalom crossing for screening by Israeli troops.

-The United Nations has said it has about 170,000 metric tons of food, medicine and other humanitarian aid ready to enter once Israel gives the green light.
-Abeer Etifa, a World Food Program spokesperson, said workers were clearing and repairing roads inside Gaza to make way for deliveries.
+The United Nations has said it has about 170,000 metric tons of food, medicine and other aid ready to enter.

 The fate of the Gaza Humanitarian Foundation, an Israeli- and U.S.-backed contractor that replaced the U.N. aid operation in May as the primary food supplier in Gaza, remained unclear.

-The U.N. agency for Palestinian refugees, which has the equivalent of 6,000 trucks of aid waiting in Egypt and Jordan, also had no clarity on its role in the relief effort.
+The U.N. agency for Palestinian refugees, which has the equivalent of 6,000 trucks of aid waiting in Egypt and Jordan, also had no clarity on its role.
 A spokesperson for the agency known as UNRWA, Jonathan Fowler, said the organization has enough food in its warehouses for Gaza's entire population for three months.

 Preparations for Trump's visit